 Biodiversity and Oil Palm Project

-Oil palm plantations are making a significant contribution to the ongoing disappearance of Indonesia's tropical forests and the unique assembly of species that call them home.
-However, the palm oil they produce is extremely profitable, meaning the stakes are high for both the industry and the diverse ecosystems that are under threat.
+The development and expansion of oil palm plantations are making a significant contribution to the ongoing disappearance of Indonesia's tropical forests and the unique species that call them home.
+However, the palm oil they produce is extremely profitable, and plays an important role in Indonesia’s development, meaning the stakes are high for both the industry and the diverse ecosystems that are under threat.

 What is palm oil?

 Whether you like it or not, you will probably have consumed a lot of palm oil in your lifetime.
 As the world's most popular vegetable oil, this versatile ingredient is hidden inside a huge number of the products you see on the supermarket shelf - from cereal bars and pizza to make-up and soap.

 Often simply labelled as 'vegetable oil' on the label, a recent survey investigated just how many popular products contain palm oil.
 On top of this, the recent controversial craze for biofuels has increased demand even further.

 These brightly coloured fruits, which are rich in palm oil, grow on oil palm trees (Elaeis guineensis).
 Although oil palm is native to West Africa, the climate in Indonesia is perfect for growing this crop, making palm oil production a very lucrative business in Indonesia.

 Consequently, oil palm plantations have expanded at a phenomenal pace over the past few decades, with the result that Indonesia recently became the biggest producer of palm oil in the world.

 Oil palm plantations: death sentence or lifeline?

 The debate surrounding the environmental and social impacts of the palm oil industry is an emotive but extremely complex one - it is impossible to label it as simply good or bad.